 Academic: We normally expect applicants to have at least a first- or second-class honours degree from a UK institution, or a qualification of an equivalent level.
 We may consider applicants who don't meet these academic requirements if they have extensive relevant experience.

 English language: You will also need excellent English written and oral communication skills to undertake a research degree.
 We may ask you to provide evidence of your ability to read, speak, write and listen in English.
 Your English ability can be demonstrated in a number of ways, but as a guideline, an IELTS score must be at least 6.5.
-Our English language requirements summary document provides an outline of the main English Language qualifications that are accepted by the University as acceptable for entry to the University.
-You can also view our full English language entry requirements policy.
+Further details are available in our English Language Policy.

 References: All applicants must include two references.
 These should normally be academic references, although applicants who have been out of education for more than three years may submit one academic and one professional reference.

 Our standard entry times for MRes are October and March, but you may submit your application at any time and it will be considered for the next available intake.

 - Normal deadline for applications for October intake is 31st May

 - Normal deadline for applications for March intake is 30th November in the preceding year.

 You can find information about our fees here.

 Applications should be made online using one of the links below, depending on your subject area.
 If you are applying for an MRes project listed on Find a PhD, you will have been directed to the correct link.

 If you're not sure which area to submit your application in, select the one you think is most suitable and the admissions team will check it for you.